 Introduction

-The molecular composition of lipids from settling material and sediments provides particularly useful information on the sources and diagenetic alterations of organic matter (Meyers and Ishiwatari, 1993).
+The molecular composition of lipids from settling material and sediments provides particularly useful information on the sources and diagenetic alterations of organic matter (Meyers and Ishiwatari, 1993; Canuel and Hardison, 2015).
 Sterols, present as components of cell membranes in eukaryotes but also prokaryotes, are especially suited as biomarker compounds due to their widespread environmental occurrence, stability and structural diversity (Volkman, 2005).
-The source specificity of sterols range from some rather unspecific sterols (e.g. cholesterol) to several marker sterols associated to particular organisms, such as diatoms, dinoflagellates, plants and fungi (Volkman et al., 1986; Puglisi et al., 2003).
+The source specificity of sterols range from some rather unspecific sterols (e.g. cholesterol) to several marker sterols associated to particular organisms, such as diatoms, dinoflagellates, plants and fungi (Volkman 2016; Puglisi et al., 2003).
 A group of sterols, collectively referred as fecal sterols, have been widely used as sewage tracers.
 Coprostanol, formed during the biohydrogenation of the 5 double bond of cholesterol by bacteria present in the gut of humans or animals, is the primary fecal sterol detected in domestic wastes (<60% total sterols, Bull et al., 2002).
 In contrast with cholesterol, coprostanol is barely absorbed by the intestinal epithelium and is massively excreted with feces (Veiga et al., 2005).
 Although it is degraded under oxic conditions, it can resist relatively unaltered for many years in anoxic sediments (Nishimura and Koyama, 1977).

-Discharge of municipal wastewater to rivers and coastal areas is a source of continuing environmental concern since this is a major source of organic matter and nutrients that may cause eutrophication, oxygen depletion, turbidity increase, acidification, trophic structure alterations leading to habitat deterioration (Takada et al., 1997; Blanch et al., 2004; deBruyn et al., 2003).
+Discharge of municipal wastewater to rivers and coastal areas is a source of continuing environmental concern since this is a major source of organic matter and nutrients that may cause eutrophication, oxygen depletion, turbidity increase, acidification, and trophic structure alterations leading to habitat deterioration (deBruyn et al., 2003; Blanch et al., 2004; Kress et al., 2016).
 Moreover, since most sewer systems in Latin America also receive storm drainage and industry inputs, sewage contains many hazardous materials such as organic and inorganic pollutants and pathogens that jeopardize the use of water for human consumption, fishing activities or recreation (Helmer and Hespanhol, 1997).
 The discharge of urban-industrial effluents in the estuarine areas of major river systems is particularly relevant since they are an important source of anthropogenic material to marine environments.

 Among these major river systems worldwide, the Rio de la Plata Basin ranks 5th in terms of drainage area (2.8 × 106 km2), covering nearly 20% of South America surface area (Milliman and Meade, 1983).
 The main rivers of this basin, the Parana and Uruguay rivers discharge average 22,000 m3/s of water to the Atlantic Ocean through the Rio de la Plata estuary, a large funnel and shallow shaped estuary that receives > 82-129 × 106 tons/year of particulate load making it one of the most turbid estuaries in the world (Milliman and Meade, 1983).
 The coastal area of metropolitan Buenos Aires is strongly impacted by anthropogenic discharges resulting in high concentrations of hydrocarbons, organochlorine pesticides, PCBs and metals in sediments (Colombo et al., 1989, 2005; Tatone et al., 2009), settling material (Colombo et al. 2007c; Tatone et al., 2012) and biota (Colombo et al., 1997, 2007a, 2007b, 2011).
 Until 2015 when a primary wastewater treatment plant began to operate, the main Buenos Aires sewer outfall discharged 2.2 × 106 m3/day of crude domestic wastes from 6 × 106 inhabitants as well as industrial and municipal wastes 2.5 km offshore (www.aysa.com.ar; FREPLATA, 2005).
 The Riachuelo River, located 20 km upstream the main sewer, also discharges sewage material and industrial wastes.
-The combined loads of both effluents make up to 3.8 m3/day, which is comparable to the flow of the world’s largest sewage outfall in Boston (Roberts and Villegas, 2016).
+The combined loads of both effluents make up to 4.3 x 106 m3/day, which is comparable to the flow of the world’s largest sewage outfall in Boston (Roberts and Villegas, 2016).